KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 On an ongoing basis, the consultant may provide individuals to perform the six managerial functions set out in the business plan/governance document and to provide operational and compliance support.

-UCITS may decide to appoint an external management company such as that of KB Associates.
+UCITS may decide to appoint an external management company such as that of KBA.
 This transfers risk and the capital requirement to an external entity.
 Reliance is placed on the existing infrastructure in place at a management company in respect of the launch and operation of a fund.
 Reliance is also placed on the management company’s existing UCITS compliant business plan/governance regime.

 Money Laundering Reporting Officer